WHY CHOOSE US?

 What is Astigmatism?

-In a normal eye, the cornea is round like a soccer ball.
+In a normal eye, the front of the eye, known as the cornea, is round like a soccer ball.
 In astigmatism, it usually looks more like an Aussie rules football since the curve of the cornea is not the same in the horizontal and vertical plane.
 This distortion causes the incoming light rays to focus at multiple points in front or behind the retina, which results in blurred vision.

-Although astigmatism can exist as a problem by itself, it usually occurs together with myopic (short sight) and hyperopic (long sight) prescriptions.
+Although astigmatism can exist as a problem by itself, it usually occurs together with myopic (short sight) and hyperopic (long sight) spectacles.

-Signs and symptoms of astigmatism may go unnoticed, but more significant degrees of astigmatism will cause symptoms such as: blurred vision in the distance and/or when reading, squinting, fatigue and headaches.
+Signs and symptoms of astigmatism may go unnoticed, but more significant amounts of astigmatism will cause symptoms such as blurred vision in the distance or when reading.
+Other symptoms such as squinting, fatigue and headaches may occur.

 Astigmatism

-The astigmatism treatment depends on the degree of severity but commonly include glasses or toric contact lenses that help focus the light properly.
-However, since laser eye correction gently changes the curve of the cornea, it now provides outstanding results for anyone with a suitable astigmatic prescription.
+The astigmatism treatment depends on the degree of severity but commonly include glasses or toric contact lenses that help bring the light into focus.
+However, since laser eye correction gently changes the curve of the cornea, it now provides outstanding results for anyone with corneal astigmatism.

 Astigmatism Treatment and Laser Eye Surgery for Astigmatism